ktosiu/engineer_notebook/raspbian.md

     sudo apt-get install avahi-daemon
     sudo apt-get install netatalk

+### Python

+You can use `pip` to install and keep python libraries up to date.
+Unfortunately `pip` is a horrible package manager, but it could be worse ... `apt-get` anyone?
+Some useful, undocumented commands:

+    sudo pip list --outdated
+    sudo pip install --upgrade

+Why the idiots who run `pip` don't make useful commands like `pip upgrade` or `pip outdated` I don't know.
+Instead there are duplicate (stupid) commands like `pip freeze` which is the same as `pip list`.

 ## Lights

 The main indicators are the lights on the front corner of the board.
 These are: